Apply on 1 December 2016 - 13 January 2017

 The programme is particularly targeted at the questions of analysis, design and application of online services and digital games from user- and culturally focused perspectives.
 The programme directs you to develop academic skills like critical thinking, scientific writing and carrying out research projects while encouraging active and comprehensive involvement with the practical processes and phenomena related to games and Internet.

-The programme is offered by the School of Information Sciences.
-The school has high profile research groups that are focused on Internet and game studies.
-There has also been a long history of education in hypermedia and in Information Studies and Interactive Media that forms the basis of this degree programme.
+UTA has high profile research groups that are focused on Internet and game studies.
+There has also been a long history of education in hypermedia and in Information Studies and Interactive Media that forms the basis of this programme.

 The eligibility criteria in the Master's degree programme in Internet and Game Studies consist of two parts: the University of Tampere general eligibility criteria, and programme specific eligibility criteria which specify and add information to the general criteria.
 Applicants must meet both in order to be considered eligible.

-- has completed a university level Bachelor's degree or equivalent in the field of the desired Master programme or in a closely related subject, AND
+- a completed university level Bachelor's degree or equivalent in the field of the desired Master programme or in a closely related subject, AND

-- has fluency in English sufficiently advanced for academic studies.
+- fluency in English sufficiently advanced for academic studies.

 Applicants with an unfinished Bachelor's degree

 The Bachelor's degree or equivalent must be completed well before the programme begins.
-If the degree is not completed by the end of the application period, an applicant can be accepted to the programme on the condition that s/he sends an attested copy of the degree certificate to the School office by 29 July 2016.
-A successful applicant will, in this case, first receive a notification on conditional acceptance and later an official letter of acceptance once the attested copy of the degree certificate has reached the School office.
+If the degree is not completed by the end of the application period, an applicant can be accepted to the programme on the condition that s/he sends an officially attested copy of the degree certificate to the University by 31 July 2017.
+A successful applicant will, in this case, first receive a notification on conditional acceptance and later a letter of acceptance once the officially attested copy of the degree certificate has reached the University.

 This school offers programs in: